History of money: Medieval coins and moneys of account

 Charlemagne, in 800 AD, implemented a series of reforms upon becoming "Holy Roman Emperor", including the issuance of a standard coin, the silver penny.
 Between 794 and 1200 the penny was the only denomination of coin in Western Europe.
 Minted without oversight by bishops, cities, feudal lords and fiefdoms, by 1160, coins in Venice contained only 0.05g of silver, while England's coins were minted at 1.3g.
 Large coins were introduced in the mid-13th century.
-In England, a dozen pennies was called a "shilling" and twenty shillings a "pound".
+In England, a dozen pennies was called a "shilling" and twenty shillings a "pound": consistent with e.g. France.

 Debasement of coin was widespread.
-Significant periods of debasement took place in 1340–60 and 1417–29, when no small coins were minted, and by the 15th century the issuance of small coin was further restricted by government restrictions and even prohibitions.
+There were periods of significant debasement in 1340–60 and 1417–29, when no small coins were minted, and by the 15th century the issuance of small coin was further restricted by government restrictions and even prohibitions.
 With the exception of the Great Debasement, England's coins were consistently minted from sterling silver (silver content of 92.5%).
-A lower quality of silver with more copper mixed in, used in Barcelona, was called "billion".
+A lower quality of silver with more copper mixed in, used in Barcelona, was called billon.
+The first European coin to use Arabic numerals to date the year in which the coin was minted was the St. Gall silver Plappart of 1424.

+Italy has been influential at a coinage point of view: the Florentine florin, one of the most used coinage types in European history and one of the most important coins in Western history, was struck in Florence in the 13th century, while the Venetian sequin, minted from 1284 to 1797, was the most prestigious gold coin in circulation in the commercial centers of the Mediterranean Sea.
+The Florentine florin was the first European gold coin struck in sufficient quantities since the 7th century to play a significant commercial role.
+The Florentine florin was used for larger transactions such as those used in dowries, international trade or for tax-related matters.